Flash (Jay Garrick): Powers and abilities

 As the Flash, Garrick can run at superhuman speeds and has superhumanly-fast reflexes, tapping into the Speed Force.
 The limits of his speed have fluctuated over the years, though he has usually been second to DC's "flagship" Flash, Barry Allen and his successor, Wally West.

 In his earliest appearances, Garrick's speed was derived from a metagene that activated after he inhaled hard water vapors.
-According to himself, he initially could run just shy of the speed of sound.
+By his own account, he initially could run just shy of the speed of sound.
 He could carry people away with him at super-speed without causing injury due to extreme acceleration.
 He could make himself invisible by vibrating his body at high frequencies and disguise his features by vibrating his molecules.
 Once he met Barry Allen, he surpassed his limitations, citing running at 'twenty times the speed of sound', seemingly able to tap into the Speed Force.
 He has since displayed speed absorption, time travel and interdimensional shifting abilities.

-When Bart Allen absorbed the Speed Force during Infinite Crisis, his speed was diminished to the same level as his early adventures.
+When Bart Allen absorbed the Speed Force during "Infinite Crisis", Jay's speed was diminished to the same level as his early adventures.
 He struggled to surpass the speed of sound and lost many of his higher powers.
 Once the Speed Force returned, Jay's powers were fully restored.